mitchpaulus/neobem/doc/reference.inc.md

 ### Loading from Excel

-To load data from Excel, you can use a structure with the following options.
+To load data from Excel, you can use a dictionary with the following options.

 1. `type`: This must be set to `'Excel'`{.nbem}.
 2. `path`: Required.
 A string that is the relative path to the Excel file.